tzeikob/sequel/README.md

  * Where to file issues: [bug tracker](https://github.com/tzeikob/sequel/issues)
  * Supported architectures: amd64

-## What Sequel is?
+## What is the Sequel?

 Sequel is just a MySQL Server docker image made for trivial and development purposes only, it's purpose is to speed your workflow up and save you from the hassle of installing and setting up a server at your own.
-Each container you create from this image will have a clean MySQL Server up and running (unless you mount an data folder to `/var/lib/mysql`) and an already existing `root` user identified by the password `root`.
+Each container you create from this image will have a clean MySQL Server up and running (unless you mount a data folder to `/var/lib/mysql` from an old docker run) and an already existing `root` user identified by the password `root`.

 ## How to use this image